OleSkaar/Plunder/Index/Classes/Pyromancer.md

 - Leather armor
 - A weapon of your choice
 ## Signature Talent: Shape Fire
 You can hold fire in your hands and make it grow or shrink.
 You can also spread the fire through you to another object or creature.
 To hit a creature in combat, roll against your Melee target.
 Items that normally don’t catch fire remain on fire as long as you concentrate on the spell.
-The fire deals 1 MD damage every round at the start of their turn, and any wounds dealt with a fiery object also grant a Burn Wound.
+The fire deals 1 MD damage every round at the start of the round, and any wounds dealt with a fiery object also grant a Burn Wound.
 The fire doesn’t hurt you.

 Maximum size of the fire: